United Nations Security Council: President

 The role of president of the Security Council involves setting the agenda, presiding at its meetings and overseeing any crisis.
 The president is authorized to issue both presidential statements (subject to consensus amongst Council members) and notes, which are used to make declarations of intent that the full Security Council can then pursue.
 The presidency of the council is held by each of the members in turn for one month, following the English alphabetical order of the member states' names.
+No distinction is made between permanent and non-permanent members in the rotation.

-The list of nations that will hold the presidency in 2025 is as follows:
+The list of nations that will hold the presidency in 2026 is as follows: